goodyduru/goodyduru.github.io/_posts/2023-10-05-ipc-unix-signals.md

 We use the trap instruction to handle all the signals sent by both Python processes.
 This is because `kill(0, sig)` sends a signal to all the processes in a process group, and the shell process is in the same process group with its default handler(termination).
 We don't want that, and that's why we handle them with an empty statement.

 ### Performance
 Signals are plenty fast.
-[Cloudflare](https://blog.cloudflare.com/scalable-machine-learning-at-cloudflare/#ipc-mechanisms) benchmarked 	404,844 messages per second<sup><a href="#footer-note-2">[2]</a></sup.
+[Cloudflare](https://blog.cloudflare.com/scalable-machine-learning-at-cloudflare/#ipc-mechanisms) benchmarked 	404,844 messages per second<sup><a href="#footer-note-2">[2]</a></sup>.
 That can suit most performance needs.

 ### Demo Code
 You can find my code on UDS on [GitHub](https://github.com/goodyduru/ipc-demos).

 ### Conclusion
 Unix signals are a straightforward but limited mechanism for IPC.
 They can do much more than IPC, e.g. set alarms, handling errors.
-You have to be careful about how you use it!
+There are some issues in using it, so be cautious.

 The next article will cover a mechanism I didn't know existed until recently called Message Queues.
 Till then, take care of yourself and stay hydrated! ✌🏾

 ***

 <div id="footer-note-1">[1] It is possible for pids to hit the maximum limit during uptime, thus causing a wrap around to a smaller <a href="https://superuser.com/a/135008">value</a>.
 Some Unix-based OSes give you the ability to enable <a href="https://security.stackexchange.com/a/89961">random PID generation</a>  </div>

+***

 <div id="footer-note-2">[2] The table shows performance for sending 1KB messages.
 This is misleading for Signals.
 No data is sent via this mechanism. </div>